canta-slaus/bot-prefab-package/README.md

 ```
 $ prefab
 ```
 it will prompt you different options to chose from.
-Optionally, you can also run `$ prefab -h` to check out the command line arguments to skip the first prompt.
 ### New project
 To create a new project, it will ask your for a name for that project and which language you would like (JavaScript or TypeScript).\
-_More options like different databases as well as chosing which features/commands you want to have are planned for the future!_

 ### Update a project
 The idea of the prefab is to allow you to easily create projects _but also_ to easily update to the newest version.
 Here's how it works:\